-Windows Azure Rights Management Roadmap
+Azure Rights Management Deployment Roadmap

 Published: July 16, 2012

-Updated: December 1, 2013
+Updated: April 1, 2014

-Applies To: Office 365, Windows Azure Rights Management
+Applies To: Azure Rights Management, Office 365

 If you have already received an invitation to setup your organization with a Microsoft Office 365 account and have signed-up, you are nearly ready to get started.
-Depending on the functionality you are planning to try or evaluate, Windows Azure Rights Management only requires a few additional steps to configure and enable it for use.
+Depending on the functionality you are planning to try or evaluate, Azure Rights Management only requires a few additional steps to configure and enable it for use.

 Before you begin using Rights Management, do the following preparation:

 Prepare your Office 365 account by creating new groups as needed for administration of the Rights Management service.
-For more information, see Preparing for Windows Azure Rights Management.
+For more information, see Preparing for Azure Rights Management.

 Install the Windows PowerShell module for Rights Management.
 You can do this step now, or later.
-For more information, see Installing Windows PowerShell for Windows Azure Rights Management.
+For more information, see Installing Windows PowerShell for Azure Rights Management.

 Activate Rights Management so that you can begin to use the service.
-For more information, see Activating Windows Azure Rights Management.
+For more information, see Activating Azure Rights Management.

-Configuring your applications can involve configuring Office applications on client computers as well as configuring and enabling support for information rights management (IRM) features in SharePoint Online or Exchange Online.
+Configuring your applications can include installing the Rights Management sharing application and enabling support for information rights management (IRM) features in SharePoint Online or Exchange Online.

 If you have on-premises services that you want to use with Windows Azure Rights Management, install and configure the Rights Management connector.
-For more information, see Deploying the Windows Azure Rights Management Connector.
+For more information, see Deploying the Azure Rights Management Connector.

 After client computers and applications have been enabled for Rights Management, you can publish and consume protected content, and log how your company is using Rights Management.
-For more information, see Using Windows Azure Rights Management.
+For more information, see Using Azure Rights Management.

 As you begin to use Rights Management, you might find the Rights Management module for Windows PowerShell useful to help script or automate administrative changes.
-For more information, see Administering Windows Azure Rights Management by Using Windows PowerShell.
+For more information, see Administering Azure Rights Management by Using Windows PowerShell.